Nail on the Head

 Clara dressed up, excited

-about her newest date –
+about her latest date –

 what kind of doctor was he,